KNowledgeOnWebScale/birthday/README.md

 We also have an attempt on a Notation3 implementation of deonitic rules using Standard Deontic Rules : https://plato.stanford.edu/entries/logic-deontic/

-We implement a fragmenent of standard deontic logic using derived rules that don't contain any
+We implement a fragment of standard deontic logic using derived rules that don't contain any
 negations:

 - [1] : p => Duty(p)